nicol3a/NBBottomSheet/README.md

 The library relies on Auto Layout to calculate the size of the view controller being presented.

-You can either use Storyboards or xibs to create your view controller and set the Size to *Freeform* (*Simulated Metrics* section in the *Attributes inspector* panel), or you can create your view in code.
+You can either use Storyboards or xibs to create your view controller and set the Size to "Freeform" ("Simulated Metrics" section in the "Attributes inspector" panel), or you can create your view in code.

 ## License

 NBBottomSheet is available under the MIT license.
-See the [`LICENSE`](LICENSE) file for more information.
+See the [`LICENSE`](https://github.com/nicol3a/NBBottomSheet/blob/master/LICENSE) file for more information.

 ## Acknowledgements